-On March 11, 2021, the American Rescue Plan Act Of the cities and counties that have already expended The City of Whitesville purchased a new mower for (ARPA) was signed into law.
-ARPA includes many portions of SLFRF, there are many notable projects. types of funds to help individuals, businesses, and local governments.
+On March 11, 2021, the American Rescue Plan Act Of the cities and counties that have already expended The City of Whitesville purchased a new mower for types of funds to help individuals, businesses, and local governments.
 One is the State and Local Fiscal Webster County purchased property for the very first Ohio County awarded grants to small businesses Recovery Funds (SLFRF) that address the needs presented by the COVID-19 pandemic, as well as prepare the country for a more resilient future.